6-Day STAR Blanket

 6-Day Kid Blanket by Betty McKnit

-This variation of the classic 6-Day Kid Blanket works from the center out into the shape of seven-pointed star.
-As it turns out this version is just as addictive as the original!
+This viral sensation is a variation of the classic 6-Day Kid Blanket by Betty McKnit.
+It works from the center out into the shape of seven-pointed star.
+As it turns out this version is just as fun and addictive as the original!
 No one can make just one 6-Day Blanket.
+And yes, most crocheters can complete a blanket in only six days.

 This page contains affiliate links.
 If you click these links and buy something on the page they take you to, I may, at no additional cost to you, earn a commission.
 I only affiliate with products and companies I feel good about.
 Thank you for your support!